zuozhenggh/learning-library/data-management-library/mysql/heatwave-analytics/dbmds/dbmds.md

 As a recap, in this lab we have created a MySQL DB System node includes a HeatWave plugin that is responsible for cluster management, query scheduling, and returning query results to the MySQL DB System.

-So now let's connect to MySQL DB System and run some queries before we enable the HeatWave cluster in the next lab!
+Well done, you can now proceed to the next lab!

 ## **Acknowledgements**